Peakboard/peakboard-templates.github.io/_templates/HMI-For-PLC-Overview/en.md

 ---
 layout: article
-title: Central overview of the shop floor: Real-time workplace status
+title: Central overview of the shop floor - Real-time workplace status
 description:
 - This innovative template is designed for a modern production environment and is part of a solution with two screens.
 The goal of the two views is to optimize efficiency and communication in the workplace.
 To access the interactive HMI template at the workstation, [click here](https://templates.peakboard.com/HMI-For-PLC-Worker/en).